bhbmaster/rhood/README.md

 ## WORK IN PROGRESS

-* See todo list at the bottom.
+* See TODO list at the bottom.
 Options + Margins are not taken into account, yet.

 ## SHELL QUICK START GUIDE